Region 2 – SouthEast

 By God’s grace, I began dating a Christian girl.
 The testimony of her life in the faith caused me to question my own salvation experience.
 On the day I turned 18, I recommitted my life to the Savior and was born anew!
 I went from being a lost, drunk preacher’s kid to a child of God and became involved in youth ministry only a year later.

 Further down the line I developed a passion for, and began working in, homeless/street ministry.
 Cathy, a nice gal from my church, joined me in my outreach and we fell in love and married a year after we met.
 Not for love at first, but because she was a great partner who would go to the end of the world with me!
-Now almost 40 years have gone by, and my love for her is deeper than it ever was, and we have served the Lord together in unique ways all these years.
+Now four decades have gone by, my love for her is deeper than it’s ever been, and we’ve served the Lord together in unique ways all these years.

 One weekend, I took a day off from my church job to compete in the Super Chevy Show at the track.
 As I was checking my tires, an RFC chaplain named Jim approached, introduced himself, and invited me to the chapel service.
 To that point, I’d thought I was the only person on the planet representing Jesus to the racing world!
 I attended chapel and felt inspired to look into Racers For Christ.
 A few months later, I was going through the process of joining RFC’s ministry; in a year’s time I had resigned from my church position, stepping out in faith with my family as a full-time RFC chaplain.

 Thirty years have passed since I left my pastorate at my church.
 Cathy and I served for nine years as the series chaplain for the Super Chevy Show, traveling across the country, loving people, and making friends coast to coast.
 During those years, we homeschooled our children so we could travel together as a family.
-In 2000, I was asked to fill the role of Region 2 director, following Dale Anderson who had been ill and passed away.
+In 2000, I was asked to fill the role of Region 2 Director.
 At the time, I was still the series chaplain for Super Chevy.
 But a year later, I decided the regional director’s position was where God wanted our family, and it allowed us to move back to Florida close to relatives.

 Serving with RFC has given me the opportunity to be a missionary to the world of motorsports which is, in many ways, its own nation with its own people.
 The folks in motorsports are a tight-knit community which — by the grace of God — we’ve been able to impact in truly remarkable ways.
 Over the years, I’ve repeatedly seen first-hand the difference Christ makes in individuals lives who then have made a difference in the sport itself.
 What at first seemed odd and out of place is now normal and expected among racers: Jesus is welcomed and an integral part of racing life!
 On a normal weekend at the track, we pray personally with hundreds and corporately with thousands.
 We conduct chapel services at most events, proclaiming the truth of the Word of God to people who may not hear it anywhere else.
 We perform weddings and funerals, make hospital visits, and attend birthday parties.
 We rejoice and celebrate with those who are experiencing success, and we suffer and mourn with those who are broken.
 Team RFC is not just something we do but who we are as God’s ambassadors for His Son, and the people we serve are not just parishioners but have become our dear friends!